 - Teachers’ contract may determine length of lunch period.

-- Modular lunch should be considered to maximize instructional minutes.
+- Modular lunch should be considered in the traditional framework to maximize instructional minutes.

 STEP 6: Formulate program of studies